-It all started early on; his love of spirits.
-What fascinated him were the multitudes of products out there; all tasting different with beautiful bottles and labels.
+His love of spirits started early.
+He was fascinated by the multitudes of products available, all unique tasting with beautiful bottles and labels.
 It was as much about the art of the packaging as the taste.
-After years of experimentation with different wines and alcohols he was given the opportunity to join a distillery already established on San Francisco’s Treasure Island.
+After years of experimentation with different wines and alcohols, he was given the opportunity to join a distillery already established on San Francisco’s Treasure Island.
 Treasure Island Distillery started in the old Navy Brig and was without a still.
-Carter having built dozens of stills, large and small, was already gathering the necessary materials for building a production still in hopes of starting his own distillery.
+Carter, having built dozens of stills large and small, was already gathering the necessary materials for building a production still in hopes of starting his own distillery.
 When this opportunity presented itself it was a match made in heaven.
 He continued to fabricate the stills from scratch; machining every single part from raw bars of metal.
 He built the main production still and the ¼ scale lab version for making test batches.
 Most of the complementary equipment for the distillery was also fabricated from scratch.